Key Takeaways:

 Most reconciliation tools focus on automating tasks, while Recogent leverages AI and machine learning to think, learn, and optimize.

-Here’s how Recogent can make the reconciliation process smoother:
+Here’s how Recogent can make the financial reconciliation process smoother:

 1. Eliminate Manual Errors